jocoro19/filter-lists/README.md

   * Removes bloat and unwanted stuff from Pixiv, Fandom, and some other websites
   * Currently, strict blocking and `$removeparam` rules don't work on Brave iOS at the moment

+* JHS Wikipedia Filter List ([wp-filters.txt](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/wp-filters.txt))
+  * Hides things on Wikipedia (both on desktop and on mobile) which aren't useful to non-editors

 * JHS Basic YouTube Filter List ([yt-filters.txt](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/yt-filters.txt))
   * Cleans up the YouTube website by hiding unnecessary things
   * Hides YouTube shorts outside of the subscriptions page
   * Hides everything which isn't related to search results in the search page

-* JHS YouTube Fixes (Filter list version) ([yt-css-filters.txt](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/yt-css-filters.txt))
-  * An implementation of the JHS YouTube Fixes userstyle (info below) in filter list syntax
+  * Works best with the [JHS YouTube Fixes](https://raw.githubusercontent.com/jocoro19/filter-lists/main/styles/youtube.user.css) userstyle
-  * Includes the JHS Basic YouTube Filter List (uBlock only)
+  * Included in the [filter list version](https://raw.githubusercontent.com/jocoro19/filter-lists/main/filters/yt-css-filters.txt) of the JHS YouTube Fixes userstyle (uBlock Origin only)

 ### Installation

 1. Install an adblocker for your platform and browser